Esri/jsapi-resources/esm-samples/rollup/README.md

 esriConfig.assetsPath = './assets';
 ```

-The `rollup.config.js` file handles the copying of the API's assets.
+The `rollup.config.js` file handles the copying of the API's assets for watch and build.

 ```js